DivanDesign/EvolutionCMS.plugins.ManagerManager.mm_ddMultipleFields/README.md

 ### Output format

-The widget save value to a TV as JSON object with the following structure:
+The widget saves value to a TV as JSON object with the following structure:

 ```json
 {